Using Large Language Models for Hyperparameter Optimization: Method

 \subsection{LLMs for Hyperparameter Optimization}

 We now describe our approach in more detail.
-We first address the case when the hyperparameters search space is known.
-We prompt an LLM by describing the problem and the search space.
+When the hyperparameter search space is known, we prompt an LLM with a description of the problem and the search space.
 The LLM outputs a hyperparameter setting to evaluate.
-We then repeatedly alternate between two steps: (1) evaluating the current hyperparameter setting, and (2) prompting the LLM with the validation metric (e.g., loss or accuracy) to receive the next set of hyperparameters.
+We then repeatedly alternate between two steps: (1) evaluating the current hyperparameter setting and (2) prompting the LLM with the validation metric (e.g., loss or accuracy) to receive the next set of hyperparameters.
 This continues until our search budget is exhausted.
-We illustrate this process in Figure \ref{fig:algo} and list the prompts that we use in Appendices \ref{app:hpobench} and \ref{app:toy}.
-Note that our prompts provide a high-level overview of the machine learning problem setup, the hyperparameters that can be tuned, and, if given, their associated search spaces.
+We illustrate this process in Figure \ref{fig:algo} and list our prompts in Appendices \ref{app:hpobench}, \ref{app:codegen}, and \ref{app:toy}.
+The prompts provide a high-level overview of the machine learning problem setup, the hyperparameters to be tuned, and, if given, their search spaces.
+This generality enables our approach to be applied to many domains.
+Example code can be found at \url{https://github.com/michaelrzhang/LLM-HyperOpt}.

-More concretely, we consider two ways to prompt the model, following the popular ``chat'' interface \cite{touvron2023llama, openai2023gpt4} where users prompt the model with a dialogue consisting of ``user'' and ``assistant'' messages, depicted in Figure \ref{fig:algo}.
+More concretely, we consider two ways to prompt the model, following the popular ``chat'' interface \citep{touvron2023llama, openai2023gpt4} where users prompt the model with a dialogue consisting of ``user'' and ``assistant'' messages, depicted in Figure \ref{fig:chat_single_prompting}.
 The models we use generate tokens sampled according to an input temperature, terminating at a stop token.
-We prompt the model with the entire conversational history of messages, so the number of messages sent in the $n$-th prompt scales linearly with the number of steps.
-This is because every new step contains two additional messages: the previous LLM response and the validation metrics from executing a training run from the hyperparameters in the response.
-The number of tokens increases by the number of tokens representing the validation metrics and configuration.
+In the first approach, we prompt the model with the entire conversational history of messages, so the number of messages sent scales linearly with the number of steps.
+This happens because every new step contains two additional messages: the previous LLM response and the validation metrics from executing a training run from the hyperparameters in the response.
+The inference cost is linear (with a constant attention window) or quadratic in the number of tokens for a Transformer \citep{brown2020language}.
+For every new iteration, the number of tokens increases by the tokens representing the validation metrics and configuration.
 We denote this approach the ``chat'' prompt.